-> Instead, monitor your humidity levels with a digital hygrometer (I prefer the Zilla Digital Thermometer/Hygrometer).
+Instead, monitor your humidity levels with a digital hygrometer (I prefer the Zoo Med Digital Thermometer/Hygrometer).
 They’re more expensive than the gauges, but they work much better, are easier to read, and will be far more useful in helping you create the best possible environment for your boa.

 How do you make your boa’s enclosure humid enough?